-Public reporting burden for this form is estimated to average 8 hours for annual recertification, per response.
+Public reporting burden for this form is estimated to average 24 hours for annual recertification, per response.
 The burden estimate includes the time for reviewing instructions, searching existing data sources, gathering and maintaining the data needed, and completing and submitting the form.
 This collection of information is required to obtain voluntary benefits.
 You are not required to respond to this collection of information unless it displays a valid OMB control number.
 Send comments regarding the accuracy of the burden estimate and any suggestions for reducing the burden to Information Collections Management, Department of Homeland Security, Federal Emergency Management Agency, 500 C Street, S.W., Washington, D.C.
 20472, Paperwork Reduction Project (1660-0022).
-Note: Do not send your completed form to this address.